Ansh-i9/Ansh-i9/README.md

 ## Hi there, I am Ansh Raval 👋

-💻 I’m passionate about *coding, technology, and learning new skills in robotics.*
+💻 I’m passionate about *coding, technology, and learning new skills in robotics*

-🌱 Currently exploring *Python and AI*.
+🌱 Currently exploring *Python and AI*

-🎯 Goal: To become a *IT Professor and build impactful projects*.
+🎯 Goal: To become a *IT Professor and build impactful projects*

 ## ⚡ About Me
 🔭 I’m currently working on: *Making calculator using  microcontrollers*